 The COSMO-SkyMed constellation comprises four identical satellites that “watch” the Earth day and night, under any atmospheric conditions, thanks to high-resolution X-band radar.
 The system was implemented in stages: the first satellite was launched in June 2007, the second in December 2007, the third in October 2008 and the fourth in November 2010.

-The Second Generation COSMO-SkyMed programme (CSG) provides for the launch of two new satellites, and will ensure further improved performance in terms of technology, services and operational life of the system.
+The Second Generation COSMO-SkyMed programme (CSG) provides for the launch of two other satellites (the first one was launched in December 2019), and will ensure further improved performance in terms of technology, services and operational life of the system.
 The new satellites of the constellation represent the top tier in radar observation from space, in terms of precision, features and image quality.

 COSMO-SkyMed was conceived as a programme capable of meeting civil needs (environmental monitoring, civil protection, Oil & Gas) as well as military ones.
 The general features enable interoperability with other systems and the use in the context of international agreements.
 In particular, COSMO-SkyMed is able to meet the stringent operating requirements of Copernicus, the European programme for Earth observation.

 With this constellation information can be acquired over the whole surface of the globe.
 In average it takes images of the same area every 12 hours and each satellite is capable of generating 450 pictures every day.

 COSMO-SkyMed was developed by Thales Alenia Space in Italy as program prime contractor.
 The company is responsible for the development and construction of the entire COSMO-SkyMed system, including the ground and space segment.